livepeer/docs/docs/source/getting_started.rst

     $ ./livepeer_cli

 Select Broadcast a video.
-This will print out a stream ID, and you are now streaming live.
+This will print out a stream ID, and you are now streaming live from your laptop's web cam.

 .. _stream: